MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-firewall/windows-firewall-with-advanced-security-deployment-guide.md

 ---
 title: Deploy Windows Defender Firewall with Advanced Security (Windows 10)
-description: Learn how to use the Windows Defender Firewall with Advanced Security MMC snap-in to control access to the device from the network. ms.assetid: 56b51b97-1c38-481e-bbda-540f1216ad56 ms.reviewer: ms.author: dansimp
+description: Use this guide to deploy Windows Defender Firewall with Advanced Security for your enterprise to help protect devices and data that they share across a network. ms.assetid: 56b51b97-1c38-481e-bbda-540f1216ad56 ms.reviewer: ms.author: dansimp